Workers’ Compensation was designed to assist you with the process of recovery from a work related injury.

 - Obtain appropriate medical treatment for the injury.

 Upon notifying your employer of your work-related injury, they will file an “Employer’s Report of Industrial Injury/Illness” (WC-1) with us.
-If they have not filed this report, you may contact our claims manager, Cory T. Okamoto at 526-1619 for administrative intervention.
+If they have not filed this report, you may contact our Regional Claims Director, Cory Okamoto at 526-1619, for administrative intervention.

 If you are injured as a result of your work, you should tell the person treating you that this is an industrial injury.
 Ask the physician to send the medical reports and bills to us at: Crum & Forster – WC Claims 733 Bishop Street, #2200 Honolulu HI 96813